As an Amazon Associate we earn from qualifying purchases.

 This is definitely my preference as the superior cookie.
 When I think of a chocolate chip cookie, I want it to be decadent, soft, and dark.

-Our Approach to Chewy Chocolate Chip Cookies
+My Approach to Chewy Chocolate Chip Cookies

 What Makes a Good Chocolate Chip Cookie